 1. Electric pump: This should be every inflatable-SUP owner’s FIRST accessory:

 There are about 5 or 6 different kinds electric pumps made in China.
 About 20 different American companies private label them their own brand name, but they are all exactly the same pump made in the same factory.

-- OutdoorMaster just released this new pump for $90 that is also great
+- OutdoorMaster has this new pump for $90 that is great

 - These are more expensive versions that have a cooling fan to prevent it from overheating if you’re filling 2 or more SUPs.
 Both are in in the $150-180 range.

 - But if price is an issue, a “good enough” one is under $60.
 It works fine, but takes 4-5 minutes longer to inflate and is loud the entire time.
 I have this smaller “good enough” one, as well as the dual-stage, faster one above.
 Remember, BOTH get the job done fine, one just just faster than the other.